nicolaroberts/nicolaroberts.github.io/_posts/2015-07-23-r-packages-part-1.md

 Package functions that are exported to the user should start with thorough input checks using `stop()` to throw errors.
 Following [Bioconductor guidelines](http://bioconductor.org/developers/package-guidelines/#messages), only pass messages back to the user using `stop()`, `warning()` and `message()`; reserve `cat()` and `print()` to display an object in a show method.

-When using functions from external pacakges, explicitly refer to the other package using `package::function()`.
-This makes it easier to see when external pacakges should be added to the Includes field of the DESCRIPTION file.
+When using functions from external packages, explicitly refer to the other package using `package::function()`.
+This makes it easier to see when external packages should be added to the Includes field of the DESCRIPTION file.
 When using an external function from a package that is merely in Suggests, first test whether or not the package is installed (`requireNamespace('pkg', quietly=TRUE)`), and handle either case.

 ## Documentation and the NAMESPACE file with roxygen2